 What Tire Pressure For My Dirt Bike Is Best?
 (Trails, Hard Pack, and Soft Terrain)

-While there are plenty of people (I’m guilty as well) that ride their dirt bikes all the time with tires that just “feel right,” it can be surprising the difference of running the correct tire pressure can make.
-On top of that, dirt bike tires aren’t designed or engineered to be as safe or effective as they could be when just a couple of pounds of pressure are missing.
+While there are plenty of people (I’m guilty as well) that ride their dirt bikes with tires that just “feel right,” there is a SURPRISING difference that running the correct tire pressure can make.
+On top of that, dirt bike tires aren’t designed to be as safe (or effective) as intended when just a couple of pounds of pressure are missing.

 So then, what tire pressure is recommended for dirt bikes?

-Most dirt bike tires are ran at 12 psi.
-If you’re off by just a few pounds the bike will not be nearly as safe – or handle as well.
+Most dirt bike tires should run at 12 psi.
+If you’re off by just a few pounds, the bike will not be as safe – or handle as well.
 However, you can run most tires between 8 psi to 16 psi.

-Think about it like this – with a car tire that requires between 30 psi and 40 psi you really aren’t running a huge risk if you’re down a few pounds of pressure or up a few pounds of pressure.
-33 psi or 37 psi on car tires rated at 35 psi won’t hurt you all that much.
+Think about it like this – with a car tire that requires between 30 – 40 psi you really aren’t running a huge risk if you’re down or up a few pounds of pressure.
+Because 33 psi or 37 psi on car tires rated at 35 psi won’t hurt you all that much.

 With a dirt bike tire, though, the loss or gain of a couple of extra pounds of pressure is significant.